bigdatabigheart/2017-challenges/README.md

 ## Slack

-Join #event-bigdatabigheart on the Brisbane Slack: [https://brisbane.herokuapp.com](https://brisbane.herokuapp.com)
+Join the conversation on the Brisbane Slack: [https://brisbane.herokuapp.com](https://brisbane.herokuapp.com) in `#event-bigdatabigheart`.